pgaines937/github-client/README.md

 #### Best React Practice - [Separating "smart" and "dumb" components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)

-This design pattern makes even more sense when using React along with Redux, where top-level smart components (a.k.a. containers in this codebase such as `UsersPage` and `ReposPage`) subscribe to Redux state and dispatch Redux actions, while low level components (such as `User`, `Repo`, and `Header`) read data and invoke callbacks passed in as props.
+This design pattern makes even more sense when using React along with Redux, where top-level smart components (a.k.a. containers in this codebase such as `ReposPage`) subscribe to Redux state and dispatch Redux actions, while low level components (such as `SearchForm`, `Repo`, and `Header`) read data and invoke callbacks passed in as props.

 #### Async Data Fetching with Caching and Pagination